EmilRamsvik/Digital-Garden/docs/Database/Database.md

 # Thoughts
 - Acid in a database stands for Atomicity, Consistency, Isolation, and Durability, which are properties that ensure the reliability and integrity of data transactions.
 - *"In the end, it is all just databases."* This is a quote from an experienced colleague.
 In business, this is kind of true.
 Don't overcomplicate; keep the data pure and protected, and ensure people can access it.
+- Data flow is difficult
+- Understanding the data warehousing is probably a good way to have job security in the 21st century.
+But is it a career enhancer?
+-